 Quality LED grow light manufacturers engineer their units with fans and heat syncs which greatly dissipate heat.
 Heat is drawn into aluminum heat syncs where cooler air is drawn into the light unit and over the surfaces.
 This brings a great reduction in heat to the LED grow unit as well as the whole growing area.
 The heat left over from the grow light is generally easily managed with simple ventilation of your grow area.
 I find that my 1000-Watt LED panel produces a temperature that sustains the grow area at 85 degrees Fahrenheit or 30 degrees Celsius without extra ventilation or fans.

 Spreading the light around your grow area

 LED grow lights make use of lenses to direct light out of the LED structure and into your plants.
 All LED’s have a primary lens to deal with this.
 Some manufacturers add a secondary lens to their grow lights to direct the light into wider beams to create more coverage or into narrow beams to create more intensity.

 Spreading the light – Image powered by Just4growers.com

 Each time a lens is added in front of an LED the power of the LED is reduced by 8-10% but the increase in efficacy for the plants great out ways the slight energy loss.

 These optics are generally made of plastic or glass and tend to have a focus of between 90 and 120 degrees.

-Some deceptive manufactures advertise that their lenses increase the intensity of light that is passed through them but this is not possible.
-The intensity can only be increased with more power while the lenses decrease intensity by expanding the lights foot print or increasing intensity by reducing the foot print.
+Some deceptive manufacturers advertise that their lenses increase the intensity of light that is passed through them but this is not possible.
+The intensity can only be increased with more power while the lenses decrease intensity by expanding the lights footprint or increasing intensity by reducing the footprint.